gulfiliz/gulfiliz.github.io/_posts/2025-11-11-goethe-faust.md

 who has learned the limits of intelligence and cannot accept them.

-Into this moment of crisis —
+Into this moment of crisis,
 Mephistopheles arrives.

 ---

 ## I. Goethe and the Faust Legend

-The historical Faust —
+The historical Faust,
-if he existed at all —
+if he existed at all,
 was a minor 16th-century figure: an alchemist, a charlatan, a wanderer who claimed magical powers